Vietnam.vn - Nền tảng quảng bá Việt Nam

 For example, according to research, this strain is better able to resist oxidative stress – a condition that leads to cell and tissue damage due to imbalances in the body – and reverse damage caused by radiation.

-Deciphering the survival mechanism of this strain of bacteria could help scientists design precise and targeted control strategies for the bacteria – which could then be used in a number of fields, including space technology, agriculture and medicine.
+Deciphering the survival mechanism of this bacterium could help scientists design precise and targeted control strategies for the bacteria – which could then be used in a number of fields, including space technology, agriculture and medicine.

 According to China's Manned Space Agency, the Tiangong operation will produce a "rich harvest" of research related to the active substances, genetic resources and metabolic functions of bacteria, and the insights gained in orbit could lead to new applications on Earth.

-The agency said in a social media post that the work is part of a program called Champ (China Space Station Habitat Microbiology Program), which monitors microbial dynamics during the station's long-term operations.
+The work is part of a program called Champ (China Space Station Habitat Microbiome Program), which monitors microbial dynamics during the station's long-term operation, the agency said in a social media post.

-The bacteria were collected in May 2023, when the Shenzhou-15 crew was on the space station.
+The bacteria were collected in May 2023, when the Shenzhou-15 crew was on board the space station.

 They spent six months aboard collecting microorganisms from the surfaces of space station modules using sterile wipes, then freezing them and returning them to Earth.

-They discovered the bacteria in the genus Niallia in the cyto bacillaceae – a family of rod-shaped bacteria – but concluded that it was genetically distinct from its closest terrestrial relatives.
+They discovered the bacteria belonged to the genus Niallia in the cytobacillaceae – a family of rod-shaped bacteria – but concluded it was genetically distinct from its closest terrestrial relatives.

 Microbial survival in space stations depends on factors such as the interaction of complex conditions such as microgravity, radiation, and confinement.

-However, they are not easily killed due to their widely known strength, resilience, and ability to adapt to the environment.
+However, they are not easily killed due to their widespread reputation for strength, resilience, and adaptability to the environment.

 Source: https://baoquocte.vn/phat-hien-chung-vi-khuon-moi-tren-tram-vu-tru-thien-cung-cua-trung-quoc-314699.html